GusMartins499/my-calendar-tech-brazil/README.md

 ## 💻 Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+You can follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 *   [Node.js](https://nodejs.org/) (v20 or higher)
 *   [pnpm](https://pnpm.io/) (optional)
-    > If you are using yarn or npm, maybe you will need to managed the docker files
+    > If you are using yarn or npm, maybe you will need to manage the Docker files
 *   [Docker](https://www.docker.com/) (optional, for containerized development)

 ### Installation